pyflosic/pyflosic/README.md

 ## Milestones
   * **April 30, 2020**
 Thanks to all the people who have read our article.
-We are happy that our article "Interpretation and Automatic Generation of Fermi‐Orbital Descriptors", where every results was produced with our PyFLOSIC code, published in the Journal of Computational Chemistry (JCC) was promoted to one of the top 10% downloaded articles.
-[1](https://twitter.com/theonov13)
+We are happy that our Journal of Computational Chemistry (JCC) article "Interpretation and Automatic Generation of Fermi‐Orbital Descriptors", in which every result was produced using our PyFLOSIC code, was promoted to one of the top 10% downloaded articles. [twitter](https://twitter.com/theonov13)
   * **August 24, 2020**
 We are very happy to announce that our PyFLOSIC article (see above) is now finally published in the Journal of Chemical Physics (JCP)!